Igor Galynker

 Igor Galynker is an American psychiatrist, clinician and researcher.
-His diverse interests include bipolar disorder, suicide prevention, and the role of family in psychiatric illness.
+His research interests include bipolar disorder, suicide prevention, and the role of family dynamics in psychiatric illness.
 He has published on these topics both in professional journals and in the lay press.
-Most recently his research has been devoted to describing a suicide-specific clinical state, a phenotype of the Suicide Crisis Syndrome (SCS).
+His recent research has been devoted to describing Suicide Crisis Syndrome (SCS), an acute suicidal cognitive-affective state predictive of imminent suicidal behavior.

-Galynker is the Associate Chairman for Research in the Department of Psychiatry at Mount Sinai Beth Israel, and is the Founder and Director of the Family Center for Bipolar Disorder and of the Mount Sinai Suicide Research and Prevention Laboratory based at Mount Sinai Beth Israel.
-As of 2014 he is a Professor of Psychiatry at the Icahn School of Medicine in New York City.
+Galynker currently serves as the Associate Chairman for Research in the Department of Psychiatry at Mount Sinai Beth Israel, and is the Founder and Director of the Family Center for Bipolar Disorder and of the Mount Sinai Suicide Research and Prevention Laboratory.
+Since 2014, he has held the position of Professor of Psychiatry at the Icahn School of Medicine in New York City.